-The window treatment throughout this unit, except in the kitchen, may be lined day/night pleated window shades and lambrequins.
-Vertical blinds are installed on rear bay windows.
-Optional are lined drapes with valances.
-The day/night soft shades have two sections.
+The window treatment throughout this unit, except in the kitchen area, may be lined day/night pleated window shades, lined drapes, and valances.
+Units that have rear bay windows will have vertical blinds.
+The day/night window shades have two sections.
 The first section visible when closing the shade is the "DAY" section.
 This material is translucent.
-Sun light passes easily through the material into the unit.
+Sunlight passes easily through the material into the unit.
 The second visible section is the "NIGHT" section.
-This material is a heavier, more opaque material.
-Very little to no light passes through it.
+This material is a heavier, more opaque material - very little to no light passes through it.
 It is generally used in the evening or when more privacy is desired.
-If your unit has rear bay windows vertical blinds will be installed on these.
-The kitchen window may be equipped with a mini-blind window shade.
+Any curtains that may be installed in this unit must be DRY CLEANED ONLY.
+Water-based cleaning products may cause excessive shrinkage or fading.
+The kitchen window may be equipped with a mini-blind, rather than a day/night soft shade.